 We also recommend The Company Burger on Freret and Cadiz streets for its solid menu of delicious burgers, fries and milkshakes.
 The menu keeps it simple with the award-winning lamb, turkey, and beef burgers, plus sides, shakes, and cocktails.
 The “not burger” options are also kept simple: hot dogs, and grilled cheese and fried chicken sandwiches.

 Mojo Coffee House, 4700 Freret St.

 A cozy, welcoming hangout where you can grab small-batch roasted coffee, and a vegan muffin and connect to wi-fi.

-Launched in the months immediately after Hurricane Katrina, when the owners’ main goal was to give neighbors a place to congregate, Mojo has expanded since to several New Orleans locations.
-You won’t find full kitchen service at this laid-back coffee house (the counter-service destination is more of a pastry and sandwich place), but for those mornings when you just need caffeine and a quick bite, nothing beats Mojo.
+You won’t find full kitchen service at this laid-back coffee house (the counter-service destination is more of a pastry-and-sandwich place), but for those mornings when you just need caffeine and a quick bite, nothing beats Mojo.

 Cure, 4905 Freret St.

 Dimly-lit, upscale lounge inside a former firehouse on Freret Street with craft cocktails and small plates.

 A popular destination for cocktail lovers, Cure is a stylish, upscale lounge located inside a renovated firehouse.
-There you can sip your Old-Fashioned surrounded by bottles of bourbons from around the world, including the hard-to-find, rare and reserve varieties.
+There you can sip your classic New Orleans cocktails surrounded by bottles of bourbons from around the world, including the hard-to-find, rare and reserve varieties.
 The well-reviewed menu offers a rotation of frequently changing cocktails made by seasoned mixologists along with small plates and bar snacks.
 If you’re coming in for lunch on a weekend, it would have to be on a later side, as Cure opens at 3 p.m.

 Blaze Pizza, 5001 Freret St.

 Signature and build-your-own pizzas plus salads in the 2,400 sq. ft. space.

 This is the second New Orleans location for the Los Angeles-based, LeBron James-backed chain.
 (The first one opened in 2015 on O’Keefe Avenue in the CBD.)
-This restaurant is located on the Robert Street and Freret near Dat Dog.
+This restaurant is located on Robert Street and Freret near Dat Dog.
 It’s open till midnight Sun.-Thu., and till 2 a.m.
 Fri.-Sat.
 The menu is straightforward, featuring signature pizzas with some vegetarian options, and lots of kid-friendly toppings if you want to BYO pizza.